FurryBotCo/YiffyUtilities/README.md

 # YiffyUtilities
 General utilities for the YiffyMC server.

-This is mostly a private project.
+This is a mostly private project, it is publicly hosted for transparency.